 - Whisk the remaining 2 Tablespoons of milk with the leftover egg white.
 This is your egg wash.
 Using a pastry brush, brush the babka loaves with egg wash.
 Do the best you can as some Nutella is exposed.
 Top each loaf with crumble topping.

 - Bake for 45-50 minutes or until babka is golden brown on top.
 Gently tap the loaves– if they sound hollow, the bread is done.
 Remove from the oven, place each pan on a wire rack, and allow to cool for 10 minutes before slicing and serving.

 - Cover and store leftover babka at room temperature for a couple days or in the refrigerator for 1 week.
 (It won’t last that long!!)
 You can also freeze the baked babka for up to 3 months, then thaw overnight in the refrigerator.
 Bring to room temperature before serving.
 Or warm it up in the oven.

-Make ahead tip/overnight: After dough has risen two hours in step 4, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
+- Make Ahead Instructions: After dough has risen two hours in step 4, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 5.
 OR freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 5.

-- Whole milk or even buttermilk is ideal for this dough.
+- Milk: Whole milk or even buttermilk is ideal for this dough.
 You can get away with 2% or 1%, but I do not recommend skim.
-You'll need 1 cup in the dough and you'll use the other 2 Tablespoons for the egg wash in step 12.
+You’ll need 1 cup in the dough and you’ll use the other 2 Tablespoons for the egg wash in step 12.

-- Instead of Nutella you can try a homemade chocolate fudge filling.
+- Filling: Instead of Nutella you can try a homemade chocolate fudge filling.
 This one is excellent.
 But I really love how the Nutella tastes in this!